danutibeabasi/Faircorp-SBMS-Backend/README.md

 ## Contact

-For any questions or assistance with the project, you can contact the maintainers at [EMAIL ADDRESS].
+For any questions or assistance with the project, you can contact the maintainers at [EMAIL ADDRESS](mailto:dautibeabasi@gmail.com).

 ## Built With